bash-j/mikey_nodes/README.md

 ![image](https://github.com/bash-j/mikey_nodes/assets/3195567/9de36a8c-5ac9-46be-92e6-3bfcf644c95e)

-This node requires a `user_ratio_presets.json` file in the root directory of ComfyUI.
+This node will read an optional `user_ratio_presets.json` file in the root directory of ComfyUI.
 This is an example of a preset:

 ```
 {